-- Has represented large multinational corporations in connection with DOJ and SEC investigations of bribery-related allegations in Latin America, Europe and Asia, including Siemens AG and AstraZeneca
+- Has represented large multinational corporations in connection with DOJ and SEC investigations of bribery-related allegations in Latin America, Europe and Asia, including Siemens AG and Grupo Aval

-- Conducted numerous internal investigations, including in U.S., Brazil, Colombia, Mexico and Serbia
+- Conducted numerous internal investigations in the areas of anti-corruption, financial frauds and money laundering, including in U.S., Brazil, Colombia, Peru, Mexico and Serbia

 - Represented a large multinational corporation in connection with investigations by the World Bank, the Inter-American Development Bank, the Asian Development Bank, the African Development Bank, the European Bank for Reconstruction and Development, and the United Nations

 - Secured a declination from the DOJ’s Antitrust Division for a multi-national corporate client in a no-poach criminal antitrust investigation

 - Assisted clients in evaluating and developing compliance policies, procedures, strategies and trainings to mitigate risk

 Chambers USA – White-Collar Crime & Government Investigations, New York

 Crain’s New York Business – “Notable Women in Law,” 2023

 Expert Guide – White Collar Crime, United States, 2021

 Latinvex – “Latin America’s Top 100 Female Lawyers,” 2021 and 2022